-When changing a control, use only your finger.
-Damage to the touch screen could result if a pen or similar item is used to make changes.
+When changing a control, use the pad of your finger (not your fingernail).
+Damage to the touch screen may result by using your fingernail, a pen, or similar item to make changes.

-Increase / Decrease buttons
+Increase / Decrease Buttons

 Pressing the 'increase' or 'decrease' buttons causes a currently-selected control to be changed to the next valid greater or lesser value.
 Each press of the increase or decrease button is accompanied by an audible click.
 If the control limit is reached an audible beep sounds to alert the operator.